Scarfsail/hass-scalable-house-plan/readme.md

 Embeds an external webpage or resource via iframe.

 ### Features
-- Embed any URL within picture elements
+- Embed any URL within House Plan
 - Configurable dimensions
 - No border styling